-Everest is one of the largest and most popular double glazing windows installers in the UK, with over 3% of the total market share.
-The company designs, manufactures, retails and installs its own products in the UK, which allows them to offer a premium service.
+Everest, now part of Anglian Home Improvements, is one of the largest and most popular double glazing windows installers in the UK.
+The company designs, manufactures, retails and installs its own products in the UK, and it serves most of the country including Jersey.

 Everest offers a range of customisable replacement windows, including uPVC, timber and aluminium frames in a number of styles: sliding sash, bay, tilt and turn and casement.
-The company also offers a range of opening styles, glass finishes (including double and triple glazing), colour options and decorative glass finishes, and each unit incorporates locks accredited by Secured by Design, the police security initiative that provides a recognised standard for security products.
+The company also offers a range of opening styles, glass finishes (including double and triple glazing), colour options and decorative glass finishes, and each unit incorporates locks accredited by Secured by Design, the police standard for security products.

-Everest is willing to back the quality of its products with comprehensive warranties, including a lifetime warranty that comes at an extra cost.
-Everest’s warranties cover many possible issues, including discolouration, condensation, rot and fungus.
+Everest backs the quality of its products with comprehensive warranties, including a lifetime warranty that comes at an extra cost.

 Request windows quotes by answering a few simple questions